Our picks for the Best ice fishing reels in 2019

 1. Fiblink Inline Ice Fishing Reel

 Weighing just 5.8 ounces, the ultralight Fiblink inline ice fishing reel is a sharp looking choice for your winter fishing.
 Its simplicity makes it user-friendly and joy to use, from its star drag system to its free spool release.
-The Fiblink features ball bearings and a super smooth drag.
+The Fiblink features ball bearings and super smooth drag.
 The large plastic star handle is easy to use with gloves, and the shaft is made of strong stainless steel.
 The gears are brass for extra durability.

 The Fiblink features a 2.6:1 gear ratio and 4 + 1 ball bearings.
 It can hold 45 yards of four pound test, 110 yards of two pound test, or 270 yards of one pound test fishing line.
 And, the reel has one year warranty.